Cobra Starship: Hot Mess (2009–2010)

 Following extensive touring in 2008, the band headed to a New York City studio in September 2008, to record new songs after facing some pressure by their label to make another album.
 However, Saporta was diagnosed with a cyst on his vocal cords and the group did not like how the music was turning out.
 In 2009, the band went to a cabin in the Pocono Mountains of Pennsylvania in an attempt to produce new material.
 Spending two weeks in the cabin, they broadcast for four days on the live camera feed site Stickam, thus creating the Shelf Kids, an unofficial Cobra Starship fan club.
 Satisfied with the material, a new album was announced with a tentative release in the summer.
 The band worked with Kara DioGuardi, Kevin Rudolf, S*A*M and Sluggo, and songwriters Benny Blanco and Patrick Stump on Hot Mess.
 The album has been described as more dance punk than their previous releases.
 The group began the Believers Never Die Tour Part Deux tour in the beginning of April 2009, opening for Fall Out Boy, alongside All Time Low, Metro Station, and Hey Monday.
 They spent time performing many shows in the US, mostly all in April and the beginning of May 2009; however, they also played a few shows in the UK at the end of May 2009, supported by Sing It Loud, Cash Cash, and UK band Mimi Soya.
 The group recorded the song "Chew Me Up and Spit Me Out" for the 2009 Jennifer's Body soundtrack.

 Gossip Girl star Leighton Meester is featured on the song "Good Girls Go Bad", which was produced by Kevin Rudolf and co-written by Rudolf and Kara DioGuardi.
 The song was the album's first single, and was added on iTunes on May 12, 2009, and made available to listen to on the band's official MySpace page.
-It is also the group's first entry and top ten on the US Billboard Hot 100, peaking at number seven.
+It is also the group's first entry on the US Billboard Hot 100, peaking at number 7.
 Selling two million copies in the United States, the song was certified double platinum by the Recording Industry Association of America.
 On May 8, the album title was confirmed as Hot Mess, with a release date of August 11.
 In promotion of the album, they launched a website in April, CobraCam.tv, where a new episodes premiere every Monday until the album's release.
-It debuted on the US Billboard 200 at number four, becoming the band's highest-charting album and selling more than 42,000 copies in its first week.
+It debuted on the US Billboard 200 at number 4, becoming the band's highest-charting album and selling more than 42,000 copies in its first week.
 Guitarist Ryland Blackinton said of Hot Mess, "We just wanted to make music that was fun and kinda make people just forget about whatever shitty problem they might be having during the week.
 Since its release, the album has sold 139,000 copies in the US.
 The album's second single "Hot Mess" was released on October 12, 2009, and peaked at number 64 on the Billboard Hot 100.